How feedback becomes one practical next step.

 1

-Aggregated cohort reporting by default
+Aggregated team or program reporting by default

 2

-Clear rollout scope
+Clear rollout scope and status

 3

-Survey design that fits the program context
+Survey setup that fits the program context

 4